bhccomp/microservices-based-networking-platform/README.md

   - `/user-service/entrypoint.sh`
 This is required only at the first startup so Symfony can do it's migrations and create required tables.
 I know I should have automated this as well but I completely forgot about it. :)

 - For testing purposes, I created a new server/droplet at Digital Ocean, cloned and executed `docker-compose up --build` and everything works.
 You can access all these services by accessing this 164.92.161.30 instead of localhost, just make sure you're accessing services using the ports above.
+- I am aware that I am missing logging and tests, this is something I would definitely work on if I had more time.